Adaptive advantage in entanglement-assisted communications

-which provides a simple way the check whether a protocol is adaptive.
-It also allows to bound the set of non-adaptive $p(b|x,y)$ by adding the commutation constraints \eqref{eq:commutators} in the NPA hierarchy for \eqref{eq:eacc}, which is less demanding computationally than using the NPA hierarchy directly built from \eqref{eq:bellcc}.
+The necessity of commutation is immediate and the sufficiency follows from commuting measurements, for each $y$, admitting the mother POVM $B_{\vec{b}|y}=B_{b_1|y,1}\ldots B_{b_D|y,D}$.
+This provides a simple way the check whether a protocol is adaptive.
+It also allows to bound the set of non-adaptive $p(b|x,y)$ by adding the commutation constraints \eqref{eq:commutators} in the NPA hierarchy for \eqref{eq:eacc}.

-We now proceed to show that adaptive protocols enable communication advantages over their non-adaptive counterparts for the natural example of Random Access Codes (RAC) \cite{Ambainis1999, Ambainis2008, tritRAC}, which is a primitive for many quantum information purposes (see e.g.~\cite{Pawlowski2009, Aguilar2018, Tavakoli2018, Carmeli2020}).
+We now proceed to show that adaptive protocols enable communication advantages over their non-adaptive counterparts for the natural Random Access Code (RAC) task \cite{Ambainis1999, Ambainis2008, tritRAC}, which is a primitive for many quantum information purposes (see e.g.~\cite{Pawlowski2009, Aguilar2018, Tavakoli2018, Carmeli2020}).
+However, let us first mention the simpler scenarios where Bob only has one input ($Y=1$): it is known that entanglement still provides advantages over classical models \cite{Frenkel_2022}.
+One may notice that no such advantage is possible in non-adaptive protocols because these only involve a single quantum measurement for Bob and classical post-processing, but nonlocality, which is necessary for an advantage, is impossible to generate with only one setting \cite{Massar2003}.

-\textit{Adaptive advantage in Random Access Codes.} A RAC is a communication task in which, in the simplest instance, Alice holds two bits $x \equiv (x_1,x_2) \in \{00,01,10,11\}$ that she compresses into a message of dimension $D$ that is sent to Bob.
-Bob gets an input $y\in [2]$, corresponding to a choice of one of Alice's bits, and he must produce an output $b\in\{0,1\}$ constituting a guess for the value of $x_y$.
-Assuming the inputs $x$ and $y$ are chosen uniformly at random, the average probability of a successful guess is
+\textit{Adaptive advantage in Random Access Codes.} In a RAC task, Alice holds two bits $x \equiv (x_1,x_2) \in \{00,01,10,11\}$ that she compresses into a message of dimension $D$ that is sent to Bob.
+Bob gets an input $y\in [2]$ and he must produce an output $b\in\{0,1\}$ constituting a guess for the value of $x_y$.
+Assuming the inputs $x$ and $y$ are chosen uniformly, the average probability of a success is